 That much being established, this analysis leads to another, more sweeping reason to bar enforcement of this arbitration clause.
 Under Mississippi law, a waiver of a right to a jury trial must be made knowingly and voluntarily.
 Vicksburg Partners, L.P. v.
-Stevens, 911 So.2d 507 (Miss.
+Stevens, 911, So.
+2d 507 (Miss.
 2005).
 Thus, under the Commission's conclusions, the clause is not enforceable because it is not the product of a knowing and voluntary waiver.
-Ms. McFarlan did not sign the arbitration clause herself, nor is there any evidence in the record that she even knew that it existed.
+Unlike the case in Stevens, in which both the resident and his daughter signed the arbitration agreement at issue, Mr. Davis did not sign the arbitration clause himself, nor is there any evidence in the record that he even knew that it existed.
 Alternatively, the clause is not enforceable because the material terms of the very contract Defendants rely on make it impossible to perform.
 Under either line of reasoning, the case is not arbitral.

 III.
-Discovery is Necessary Before Enforcement of the Clause.
+Additional Discovery is Necessary Before Enforcement of the Clause.

-As noted above, the trial court refused to allow Plaintiff to conduct discovery related to the validity and enforceability of the arbitration clause.
-The trial court made this decision apparently on the basis that the clause was so clearly unenforceable that discovery was not needed.
-In the event this Court does not accept the arguments above, it should remand the case for discovery related to the arbitration clause.
+Only limited discovery was taken related to the validity and enforceability of the arbitration clause.
+In the event this Court does not accept the arguments above, it should remand the case for additional discovery related to the arbitration clause.